From now on let no one cause trouble for me, for I bear on my body the brand-marks of Jesus (Galatians 6:17).

 The emergency room people decided I had suffered no serious injuries and taped up the two gashes in my face.
 At the wedding rehearsal that night, I sported a large white bandage on my forehead, just above the eyebrows.
 It made for some memorable wedding photos the next day.

-My wife Bertha, my bride of three-plus years, tells me her husband Gary had scars in the same place, also from the ministry.
+My wife Bertha, bride of over six years now, says her husband Gary had scars in the same place, also from the ministry.
 “We were walking to our church in the French Quarter,” she said.
 “Suddenly, a woman screamed and ran toward us, yelling ‘Don’t let him get me!’
-Behind her a car was coming.
-Someone was after her.
-Gary handed me our child and told me to get back out of the way.
+Someone, perhaps an angry husband, was chasing her in a car.
+Gary handed me our child and told me to get back.
 He positioned himself between the woman and one very angry man.
 In the scuffle, the man hit Gary right between the eyes, causing a deep gash.”

-Bertha said, “I don’t recall what happened next.
+Bertha said, “I don’t remember what happened next, and know nothing of the outcome of that couple.
 But we had to go to a clinic quickly.
-Gary carried that scar the rest of his life.”
+Gary carried the scar from that fight the rest of his life.”

 Ministry scars.
-Everyone in the Lord’s service will bear them sooner or later.
+To one degree or another, everyone in the Lord’s service will bear them sooner or later.

-In his outstanding book Word Meanings in the New Testament, Professor Ralph Earle comments on Galatians 6:17.
+In Word Meanings in the New Testament, Professor Ralph Earle comments on Galatians 6:17.
 The word stigma, usually translated scars or brand-marks, derives from the Greek word meaning “to prick,” as with a sharp instrument.
 He says, “Brand marks were carried especially by domestic animals, slaves, criminals, and later soldiers.”
-And since Paul calls himself a slave of Jesus, this may be translated as “I bear in my body the brandmarks of the Lord Jesus.”
+And since Paul often refers to himself as a slave of Jesus, this may be translated as “I bear in my body the brandmarks of the Lord Jesus.”
 What exactly were those marks?
 Earle thinks Paul is referring to actual scars and wounds.
-After all, the price he paid for serving Jesus–see 2 Corinthians 11:23-28–surely would account for numerous physical marks left on his person.
+After all, the price he paid for serving Jesus–Second Corinthians 11:23-28 mentions imprisonments, beatings, and stonings, among other trials–surely would account for numerous physical marks left on his physical body.

-Some scars I bear came from sharing the pain my people were experiencing
+Some of the scars on my soul come from sharing the pain my people were experiencing…

 –I was awakened at 4 am by the wife of a medical doctor.
 Her husband was at the hospital with a young couple from our church.
 “Charles just called,” she said.
 “He said, ‘I’ve lost Millie’s baby and now I’m losing Millie.”
 He wanted her to pray.
-I got dressed and dashed to the hospital.
+I jerked on some clothes and dashed to the hospital.
 Four hours later, I entered the labor and delivery room with the broken-hearted husband as he looked upon the face of his dead wife holding the lifeless infant in her arms.
 I weep today at the memory of it.
-My soul bears that scar.

 –Susan had grown up in our church and been the life of so many youth activities.
 She was born late in life to her devoted parents, wonderful encouragers of their pastor.
-Susan went off to Ole Miss, majored in art, then took a job in a New York City art store.
-One day while alone in the store, she “walked” a huge sculpture into place, then turned away to other tasks.
-The massive piece was off balance and fell, crushing her skull.
+Susan went off to college, majored in art, and took a job in a New York City art store.
+One day while alone in the store, she “walked” a huge sculpture into place and turned away to other tasks.
+The massive piece fell on her and crushed her skull.
 She never knew what hit her.
-Because we had a wedding at our church that Saturday afternoon at 3 pm, her funeral was held two hours earlier at the Methodist church a block down the street.
-I went from one to the other, my heart breaking, my soul in tears.
-I learned what Romans 12:15 means when it speaks of rejoicing with those who rejoice, weeping with those who weep.
-Ask any pastor.
+Because we had a wedding at our church that Saturday afternoon, her funeral was held two hours earlier at the Methodist church a block down the street.
+I did both the funeral and the wedding, my heart breaking, my soul in tears.

 And now that I’ve started recalling these experiences, so many others clamor to be included.
 The little children who lost their battles with cancer.
 The car wrecks.
 The shootings.
 The divorces, family betrayals, drunkenness, child abuse, the visits to prison.